 The FCC Group's relationships with suppliers and contractors are based on stable, long-lasting and mutually beneficial business relationships.
-In this context, commercial partners must be in line with FCC's commitments, ensuring they are capable of showing evidence of their commitment to the social, ethical and environmental standards set forth by the company.
+In this context, commercial partners must be in line with FCC's commitments, ensuring they are capable of showing evidence of their compliance with social, ethical and environmental standards set forth by the company.